practicusai/docs/docs/tutorial/sql.md

 # Working with SQL

-_This section requires a Practicus AI cloud node.
-Please visit the [introduction to cloud nodes](worker-node-intro.md) section of this tutorial to learn more._
+_This section requires a Practicus AI Cloud Worker.
+Please visit the [introduction to Cloud Workers](worker-node-intro.md) section of this tutorial to learn more._

 ## Using SQL with a SQL database

 This is quite straightforward, if the database you connect to support SQL, you can simply _start_ by authoring a SQL statement.

-Practicus AI cloud nodes come with a simple music artists database.
+Practicus AI Cloud Workers come with a simple music artists database.

 - Open _Explore_ tab
-- Select a _Cloud Node_ upper right of screen (start new or reuse existing)
+- Select a _Cloud Worker_ upper right of screen (start new or reuse existing)
 - Select _SQLite_ on the left menu
 - Click _Run Query_